denesfilotas/vscode-blitz3d/README.md

 The ability to run programs and detect errors is supported on Windows only.
 Cross-platform Blitz3D versions are not supported yet, though most of the functionality is available on all platforms.
 > Note: This extension is in alpha phase.
 Bug-free experience cannot be guaranteed.

+## Release Notes

+This update adds the following features:

+ * Dimmed arrays are now supported, with proper code completion and signature help
+ * Type detection improved
+ * Added command to open examples in the editor
+ * Set default encoding to Windows 1250 (can be changed in settings.json)

+> To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).

 ## Features

 The extension provides the following functionalities: